oom-components/page-loader/README.md

     //Performs a document.querySelectorAll in the page.
 Throws an exception on empty result await page.querySelectorAll('p')

+    //Runs a history.pushState changing the url and title. await page.updateState()

     page.dom; //HTMLDocument with the content of the page page.url; //The url of the loaded page
 })